 What this model means for organizations and leaders

-One key lesson from Herzberg’s two factor model is that organizations and leaders need to get the basics right first.
+One key lesson from Herzberg’s Two Factor Theory of Motivation is that organizations and leaders need to get the basics right first.
 It’s only once they have successfully provided an individual with the basic hygiene factors that the individual will become moderately satisfied.
 Furthermore, it’s only once their hygiene factors have been met that an individual will start to be motivated by, and achieve higher levels of performance as a result of, motivating factors.

 The World of Work Project View